guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >```
 ###### <span style="color: #98971a">Built-in Functions</span>

 Terraform language has many built-in functions that can be used in expressions to transform and combine values.
-Some functions accept a singular arguments, others multiple arguments and some accept just a specifc data type.
+Some functions accept a singular arguments, others multiple arguments and some accept just a specific data type.

 ```hcl
 func_name(arg1, arg2, ...)